 Check Out Distilleries and Breweries

-Gettysburg’s spirits scene goes beyond cider and wine (and the ghosts rumored to inhabit the battlefield).
+Gettysburg’s spirits scene goes beyond cider and wine (and the ghosts rumored to inhabit the Gettysburg battlefield).
 With a growing number of breweries and distilleries in and around town, these establishments are fun and even family-friendly spots to enjoy a beverage or a meal.

 FourScore Beer Co.

-At FourScore Beer Co., burgers, wings, salads and wagyu hot dogs are on the menu.
+At FourScore Beer Co., burgers, wings, salads, and Wagyu hot dogs are on the menu.
 Order the beer flight to try four tasty selections, from smooth IPAs to refreshing fruit beers.

 Mason Dixon Distillery

 Small-batch spirits at Mason Dixon Distillery include corn whiskey and Genever.
-Enjoy them with a side of comfort food like hot chicken sandwiches, poutine and fried brussels sprouts.
+Enjoy them with a side of comfort food like hot chicken sandwiches, poutine, and fried Brussels sprouts.

 Dobbin House Tavern